Wasserstein-{\L}ojasiewicz inequalities and asymptotics of McKean-Vlasov equation: Introduction

 \textbf{{\L}ojasiewicz inequality.} For a Euclidean gradient flow $\dot{x} = -\nabla f(x)$, a {\L}ojasiewicz inequality around a critical point $x_0$ takes the form

 and holds for every analytic $f$ \cite{lojasiewicz1965ensembles,Loj3}.
 Combined with the dissipation identity $\frac{d}{dt}f(x(t))=-|\nabla f(x(t))|^2$, it implies convergence of any trajectory with an $\omega$-limit\footnote{For an exposition of this {\L}ojasiewicz argument, we refer to \cite[Section~1]{KMP}.
 We also follow this approach in the proof of Theorem~\ref{thm-mainconvergence}.}, with rates depending on~$\theta$; see Corollary~\ref{corollary-rate}.
-The case $\theta=1/2$ corresponds to the classical Polyak-{\L}ojasiewicz inequality and yields exponential decay.
+The case $\theta=1/2$ corresponds to the classical Polyak-{\L}ojasiewicz inequality and yields exponential convergence.

 In the Wasserstein setting, establishing an analogue of \eqref{167} requires nontrivial work, both because the underlying Wasserstein space lacks linear structure and because we work in an infinite-dimensional setting.
 Nevertheless, we show that an appropriate Wasserstein-{\L}ojasiewicz inequality holds for~$\mathcal{F}$, and this is the key ingredient in the convergence result described above.
-In the Wasserstein setting, establishing an analogue of \eqref{167} requires nontrivial work, both because the underlying Wasserstein space lacks linear structure and because we work in an infinite-dimensional setting.
-Nevertheless, we show that an appropriate Wasserstein-{\L}ojasiewicz inequality holds for~$\mathcal{F}$, and this is the key ingredient in the convergence result described above.

-We now fix notation for the three components of the energy \(\mathcal F\) in \eqref{energy_functional}:
+We now fix notation for the three components of the energy \(\mathcal F\):

 with \(\mathcal U\), \(\mathcal V\), \(\mathcal W\) denoting the internal, confinement, and interaction energies, respectively.
 We will also identify \(\mu\) with its density \(\rho\) when no confusion arises.